rexim/rexim.me/posts/firefox-bookmarks-to-org-mode.md

 purchased a new laptop (the old one I didn't use at all due to some hardware issues).
 And now I need to synchronize my internet bookmarks between two devices.
 I use Mozilla Firefox as a web-browser most of the time.
 And most of the bookmarks I store there.
-I read about Firefox Sync, but I don't feel like I want to use such services.
+I've read about Firefox Sync, but I don't feel like I want to use such services.

 I decided to try to store my bookmarks in an